pa-0/TimeLimit-sf-mirror/README.md

 #Time_limit

 A windowed / full-screen countdown timer.
 Colour and font size changes are used as warnings.
-Progress-bar gives a glance at time stream.
+Progress-bar gives a glance at the time stream.

 Useful for time-tracking  of your speech, lecture or presentation.